-- 3. Use the Torx tool with the T10 to remove the top screws from the front chassis cover (1) in Figure 1) and use the T15 tip to remove the side screws.
+- 1. Turn Profile system power off and detach the power cord. - 2.
+Loosen the front panel retaining screw and pull the chassis out of the rack until the slide stop latches engage. - 3.
+Use the Torx tool with the T10 tip to remove the front chassis cover (1) in Figure 1) which covers the fans and disk drives.
 The front cover must be removed first because it overlaps the rear cover. - 4.
 Use the Torx tool with the T10 tip to remove the rear chassis cover (2) in Figure 1) which covers the circuit boards.